catherinewithac/catherineUXD-cms/site/content/_index.md

     Please note: I am not a career coach.
 I'm just here to provide my personal experiences and knowledge.
 My sessions are currently focused on helping up-and-coming Black UXers gain access to knowledge and advice, given my own experiences as POC in UX.
 These sessions are prioritized first.

     For folx who don't identify as such, you can sign up on my waitlist as I find more available timeslots.
-Please also consider looking into your local IXDA or Hexagon UX chapter.
+Please also consider looking into your local IXDA or [link](http://hexagonux.com/chapter-directory "Hexagon UX") chapter.
 I highly recommend Hexagon's mentorship programs, and I led the Seattle chapter for a few years. http://hexagonux.com/chapter-directory.
 There are many resources now developed for those who are affected by COVID-19 that area easily findable on the WWW:

     https://covidlayoffs.design/
     https://www.researchersforhire.com/
-products: []
-values:
-  heading: Test
-  text: Test

 ---